jtabb1/fnp3-227-rack-dynamic-paths-readme/README.md

-# Dynamic URL Routes
+# Dynamic Paths

-## Objectives
+## Learning Goals

-1. Explain how dynamic routes prevent web applications from having to be rewritten as new information is added
+- Explain how dynamic routes prevent web applications from having to be rewritten as new information is added
-2. Create dynamic routes
+- Create dynamic routes

 ## Why Dynamic Routes?